| com.sun.jdi.request.EventRequestManager |

 level.

-value of STEP_LINE
+A size value of STEP_LINE will generate a

 step event each time the source line changes unless line number information is not available,